The Settlers: Military

 In the first four titles, the player's territory can only be expanded by building a military complex near the territory border and having at least one soldier stationed within, or by conquering an enemy complex.
 In The Settlers and The Settlers II, soldiers are automatically created from the pool of existing settlers as needed.
-In The Settlers III and The Settlers IV, the player must manually recruit soldiers by building a barracks, with each individual soldier requiring their requisite weapon to transition from settler to soldier.
+In The Settlers III and The Settlers IV, the player must manually recruit soldiers by building a barracks, with each soldier requiring their requisite weapon to transition from settler to soldier.

 In Heritage of Kings, military recruitment is substantially different than previous titles.
 When the player recruits a soldier, that soldier is automatically a captain, and, provided there are sufficient resources, a set number of soldiers are simultaneously recruited and assigned to that captain.
 Once a captain has soldiers assigned, and at least one of those soldiers remains alive, he is invulnerable in battle.
 When all soldiers within his group have been killed, a captain can return to the vicinity of the barracks, where the player can recruit replacement units without the need to recruit another captain.
 In Rise of an Empire, similarly to the first four titles, the player's territory can only be expanded by building an outpost in unoccupied territory.
 Soldiers can only be recruited in groups of six at a time, meaning the player cannot recruit any soldiers unless they have enough resources to recruit at least six.

 In Paths to a Kingdom, the player's territory can be expanded in three different ways; military, technology, or trade.
 For neutral sectors, military expansion sees the player defeat the sector's occupants, technological expansion involves sending clerics to proselytise the occupants, and trade involves bribing the occupying soldiers.
 To conquer sectors occupied by enemy soldiers, the player must use the military option.
 For the military path, all soldiers must be assigned to a general, with each general having a specific set of skills, based around melee combat, ranged combat, attacking fortifications, or a combination of all three.
 Players issue orders to generals, and all soldiers under that general's command automatically follow him, with combat handled automatically by the AI.
 For the technology path, the player must recruit clerics, who are the only settlers capable of moving through neutral and enemy sectors.
 To research new technologies, the player must send the requisite number of clerics to the necessary monastery, where they will begin research.
 For the trade path, players must recruit traders.
 To unlock a trade, the player must send the requisite number of traders to the corresponding outpost, with the trade then becoming available at the marketplace.